Photographic History of Table Mountain

 the side of the road for 'chocking'

-car wheels on the steep grade.
+car wheels on the steep grade while their engines cooled.

-Antonio' 1903 USGS map showing the top of Lone Pine Canyon at the
+revisions) showing the top of Lone Pine Canyon on the extreme lower right, and extending into

-Swarthout.
-The 'bench mark' (BM) in the
+the 'Swartout Valley'.
+Notice the incorrect spelling of Swarthout.
+The 'bench mark' (BM) in the upper

-Pines.
-The summit of Table Mountain (red dot) was only a little more than a mile
+left says 6862, and was located at Big Pines.
+Table Mountain was only a little more than a mile

-rut strewn access road.
+the actual summit of Table Mountain.
 This USGS map shows an elevation contour line of 7500

 The Big Pines-L.A.
 County Camp